 Contact: Email Administrator@hartfordcfa.org for more information

-The CFA Society Hartford hosts a local competition as part of the annual CFA Institute Global Research Challenge (The Research Challenge) in association with the CFA Society Providence.
+The CFA Society Hartford hosts a local competition as part of the annual CFA Institute Global Research Challenge (The Research Challenge) in association with the CFA Society Providence and the CFA Society Stamford.
 The Research Challenge is an investment competition among university students at the graduate and undergraduate level.
 One team of three to five students per university is challenged to conduct an equity analysis of a public company, specified by the CFA Society Hartford.
 Two teams per university may be allowed at the discretion of the CFA Society of Hartford.
 Each team is required to prepare a written analysis and finalists will conduct a 10 minute oral presentation for a panel of judges.
-The students’ work is judged by industry professionals.
-Each team may be provided one faculty adviser that is selected by the team’s university.
-The adviser will be the team’s point of contact with the CFA Society Hartford.
-Winning local teams have the opportunity to move on to the regional competition in Seattle, Wa., in April 2017 and potentially, the global competition in Prague, Czech Republic in April 2017 as well.
+The students' work is judged by industry professionals.
+Each team may be provided one faculty adviser that is selected by the team's university.
+The adviser will be the team's point of contact with the CFA Society Hartford.
+Winning local teams will have the opportunity to move on to the regional competition (in New York, NY in April 2019 and potentially, the global competition which will also be held in New York, NY in April 2019.

 The CFA Institute Research Challenge requires a large number of VOLUNTEERS.
 Volunteer positions include the following: